WRansohoff/nmigen_rv32i_min/README.md

     python3 cpu.py

 Each test simulation also creates a `.vcd` file containing the waveform results, so you can check how each signal changes over time.
-The CPU tests produce multiple `.vcd` files; one for each test program.

 # Test Coverage